infracost/docs/docs/guides/actions_migration.md

 2. Remove the Terraform and Terragrunt dependencies.
 You can remove any `hashicorp/setup-terraform` or `autero1/action-terragrunt` actions as Infracost now parses the HCL code directly, so it does not depend on these.

-3. Add a step for generating an Infracost cost estimate baseline from the base branch of the pull request (e.g. main/master).
+3. After the "Setup Infracost" step, add a step for generating a cost estimate baseline from the base branch of the pull request (e.g. main/master).
 This is needed so Infracost has the current state to compare against.

    ```yaml
    - name: Checkout base branch